It is the loss of brain cells called neurons. It also destroys the connections that help cells communicate.

 This atrophy can affect different parts of the brain:

-- Focal atrophy: affects cells in certain areas of the brain and causes a loss of function in those specific areas.
+- Focal atrophy: affects cells in some brain regions and causes a loss of function in those specific areas.

 Life expectancy among patients with cerebral atrophy can be influenced by the condition that caused the brain to contract:

-- People with Alzheimer’s disease live an average of four to eight years after their diagnosis.
+- People with Alzheimer’s disease live four to eight years after their diagnosis.

 - People with multiple sclerosis can have a near-normal life expectancy if their condition is treated effectively.